 How to Manage Errors:

 - Toss the Spreadsheets: As we mentioned above — these spreadsheets are lousy with errors.
-So get rid of them.
-Switch to an automated system, like Core Commissions, that not only offers a one-click calculation solution, it eliminates errors.
-So instead of trying to manage errors, just get rid of them!
+Get rid of them and switch to an automated system, like Core Commissions, that not only offers a one-click calculation solution, it eliminates errors.
+Instead of trying to manage errors, just get rid of them!

 - Implement Dispute Management System: It’s good to always be prepared for disputes no matter what.
 Additionally, having a clear path to submitting disputes may instill trust in employees concerned about their compensation.
 Core’s application offers a dispute management feature that allows administrators to easily manage questions and get answers to payees.